omkarcloud/botasaurus/README.md

 ### What are some common methods in Botasaurus Driver?

-Botasaurus Driver provides several handy methods for web automation tasks such as:
+Botasaurus Driver provides several handy methods for web automation tasks, such as:

 - Visiting URLs:
   ```python